 In addition to his litigation practice, Gerald is also an experienced mediator.
 He is a member of both the Commercial Mediation Panel and Commercial Arbitration Panel of the American Arbitration Association and has served as a federal adjunct settlement judge for the Northern District of Oklahoma since 1992 and for Tulsa County’s Early Settlement Program since 2009.
 He has also previously served as a temporary judge on the Oklahoma Court of Appeals (attorney-staffed panels) and as a special master in federal court reviewing documents seized pursuant to search warrant for attorney-client privilege.

 Gerald is a member and past chair of the Oklahoma Bar Association’s Environmental Law Section, an author of the Oklahoma Environmental Law Handbook chapters on criminal enforcement and civil liability of officers and directors, and a frequent lecturer at environmental seminars.
 He is a gubernatorial appointee of the Oklahoma Scenic Rivers Commission, having been first appointed by Governor Frank Keating and re-appointed by Governors Brad Henry and Mary Fallin, and was elected chairman of the commission in 2014.
-He has been active in the Tulsa County Bar Association, serving several years on the board of directors.
+He has been active in the Tulsa County Bar Association, serving several years on the board of directors and currently serving as a delegate to the Oklahoma Bar Association.
 In 2006, the Tulsa County Bar honored him with the Neil E. Bogan Professionalism Award.
 He is a member of the American Bar Association, Oklahoma Bar Association, and the State Bar of Texas.

 Business Torts/Commercial Litigation/Product Liability: